srobo/kitbook/docs/kit/logistics/README.md

 ---
 # Kit Logistics Documentation

 This is the documentation of the Student Robotics Kit Logistics Coordinator.
-It is primarily for internal use, but may be of interest to others.
-If you are in a team competing in Student Robotics, you probably want the [Docs](https://www.studentrobotics.org/docs).

 The responsibilities of the Kit Logistics Coordinator are as follows: